 Arthritis Foundation Science Department Funding Opportunity

-The Arthritis Foundation is requesting letters of intent (LOIs) for scientific projects that show promise to achieve a faster cure for Types of Arthritis.
+The Arthritis Foundation is reviewing proposals for scientific projects that show promise to achieve a faster cure for Types of Arthritis.
 The Arthritis Foundation Scientific Strategy 2015-2020 prioritizes expediting scientific discoveries to reach the point of care for improving clinical decision making and health outcomes among people with arthritis.
 The application and review process is designed to identify projects that are a priority for people with arthritis, identify an opportunity for scientific innovation, and demonstrate a clear pathway forward to viability in the marketplace.

-Each submission will align with one of the following stages of the scientific discovery continuum as presented in figure 1 of the Arthritis Foundation Scientific Strategy 2015-2020.
+Each submission aligns with one of the following stages of the scientific discovery continuum as presented in figure 1 of the Arthritis Foundation Scientific Strategy 2015-2020.

 - Basic science